Early Childhood Behavior Health (ECBH)

 We use two leading intervention models — Promoting First Relationships (PFR) and Parent-Child Interaction Therapy (PCIT) — that research has shown to be effective in helping parents understand and regulate their child’s behavior, build a strong and stable relationship with their child, and ensure that their child is meeting key developmental milestones.

-Do you know someone that could uses these services?
+Do you know someone that could use these services?
 Or would you like to share the information with your community groups?
 Download and print our flyer today!
-You can also request printed information for you or your agency by contacting Jackie Bui at firstname.lastname@example.org.

 Promoting First Relationships (PFR)